Dutch Apple Pie Recipe

 Few things say “Fall” like a good apple pie.
 And this is a good apple pie!
 Dare I say, the best?

+• Full of fall flavor.
 This simple Dutch apple pie is full of all your favorite autumnal seasonings, like nutmeg, cinnamon, and cloves.
-Add in a buttery crumble topping, then place it all in the oven and get ready for an incredible homemade dessert.
 Not only will your house smell amazing, but digging into a big slice of this apple crumb pie is pure heaven.

 What’s a Dutch Apple Pie?